dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcenter-observability/index.en.md

 After creating the view to select only vCenter VMs, I aimed to build a comprehensive vCenter Monitoring Dashboard.
 At the top, I included counts of vCenters, clusters, hosts, and VMs, etc… as these metrics are frequently requested by management.
 The dashboard features widgets to display all VM volumes (the primary reason for creating the dashboard), vCenter VM performance, CPU/memory history, and a list of vCenters.

-It's important to note that in Vmware Aria Operations, showing VMware vCenter VMs is different from showing VMware vCenters.
+It's important to note that in VMware Aria Operations, showing VMware vCenter VMs is different from showing VMware vCenters.
 When a vCenter is selected in the vCenter Details widget, the dashboard displays host CPU/memory information.

 To prevent ESXi hosts from being left in maintenance mode accidentally, I added a donut widget to show their status.
 Additionally, since cluster DRS can sometimes be disabled for changes and forgotten to be re-enabled, another donut widget shows the DRS status.